Monday, 8 September 2008

 Many young men who had taken a "wait and see" attitude toward registration decided to stay away from registration for good once they realized how much safety there was in the numbers of nonregistrants.
 I don't know why Obama would have chosen the next week to register; it was almost certainly a low ebb in the rate of registrations following the publicity about the level of noncompliance (vastly exceeding the wildest hopes of anti-draft activists) to the initial registration weeks.
 And it wouldn't be until several years later that the first of the "Solomon Amendments" denying Federal student aid, jobs, and other benefits were passed, in an effort to punish the nonregistrants whose mass noncompliance had rendered registration unenforceable.

 Some people registered then, as some still do, in response to family pressure.
 Others registered later during the govenrment's brief, unsuccessful attempt at intimidation through selective prosecutions of 20 (those whom they believed to be the "most vocal") of the millions of nonregistrants.
-Still others register years late, in order to protect their eligibility for Federal jobs and other benefits, after they figure they are old enough to be at low risk even if a draft were reinstated.
+Still others registered years late, in order to protect their eligibility for Federal jobs and other benefits, after they figured they were old enough to be at low risk even if a draft were reinstated.

 The Selective Service System accepts late registrations until the registrant's 26th birthday.
 Knowingly and willfully registering late, or failing to advise the SSS of each address change until your 26th birthday (compliance with the address update requirment is essentially zero) is a Federal felony, the same as not registering at all.
 But the government's burden of proving knowledge and "specific intent" makes it almost impossible to prosecute.
 No one has been prosecuted for late registration (or failure to send the SSS notice of a a change of address) since registration was reinstated in 1980.
 Even during the brief wave of show trials in 1982-1987, those vocal nonregistrants like me who were threatened with prosecution were allowed and officially encouraged to register late, without penalty, up to the time of their indictment.
 (I didn't choose to do so, but could have.)